 This program is open to students entering their sophomore*, junior, or senior year of high school in fall 2018.

 Students must attend an information session at DigiPen as a requisite to their application with WANIC.
 For the Video Game Programming courses students will need to show completion or concurrent enrollment in Algebra 2 as a prerequisite to these courses.

 Program enrollment is limited.
 Applications are accepted on a first come, first serve basis.

 Information sessions for the DigiPen WANIC courses are held at DigiPen Institute of Technology from 6:30 p.m. to 7:30 p.m. on the dates below.
 Students who apply for a DigiPen WANIC course are required to attend an Info Session as a requisite to their application.

-From fall to spring, the DigiPen WANIC courses takes place at DigiPen’s Redmond, WA campus (9931 Willows Road NE, Redmond, WA 98052).
+From fall to spring, DigiPen WANIC courses take place at DigiPen’s Redmond, WA campus (9931 Willows Road NE, Redmond, WA 98052).
 During the summer, WANIC will take place in a local high school.